FarzanRahmani/SocketProgramming/README.md

 # SocketProgramming
-socket programming with python using UDP and TCP in python which I learned from Computer Netwroks course in university
+socket programming with python using UDP and TCP in python which I learned from Computer Netwroks course at 7th term of university in my Bachelor of Science in computer engineering.